qiboteam/qibolab/doc/source/tutorials/emulator.rst

 anharmoncity :math:`\alpha/2 \pi = - 200 \ \text{MHz}`,
 with :math:`T_1 = 1 \  \mu s` and :math:`T_2 = 1.9 \ \mu s`.
 Everything else follows the usual Qibolab conventions.
-Keep in mind that you still need to define also a readout pulse even if all parameters except for the duration are ignored in the current emulator.
+Keep in mind that you still need to define also a readout pulse even if all parameters ignored in the current emulator except when the readout pulse is played.

 We are now going to give an example on how to setup the `platform.py` file.